Best Mississippi RN to BSN Programs

 Upon completion of any prerequisite courses, students can spend anywhere from 1-3 years completing the core nursing coursework.
 Motivated, full-time students can finish in 10-12 months, while part-time study will result in a length of approximately 2 or more years.
 Students are usually admitted at the beginning of each semester, though some schools (typically those that provide online courses) offer more frequent program start dates.

 Tuition and Cost of Attendance

 Students will need to account for tuition, mandatory fees, course materials and more when developing a budget for an RN to BSN program.
-The tuition for nursing courses at William Carey University in Hattiesburg, MS is estimated at $380 per credit hour.
+The tuition for nursing courses at William Carey University in Hattiesburg, MS is estimated around $415 per credit hour.
 This does not include miscellaneous fees such as admissions, graduation, and administrative fees, among others.
 Tuition and fees often fluctuate so check your school of choice for current figures.

 Registered nurses with a BSN generally find that they are eligible for more jobs and earn a higher salary than those with lower degrees.
 Aside from this, a BSN affords nurses a chance for growth within their current jobs and can lead to more responsibility in the healthcare setting.
 RNs also find that the additional education leads to greater patient care and outcomes, which is a highly rewarding experience.

 RN to BSN Salary Comparison in Mississippi

 Registered nurses with advanced degrees can expect to earn toward the top of the RN pay scale.
 Glassdoor reports that RNs in Biloxi, MS earn between $37,000 and $64,000 annually, with the average nurse in the area earning $51,768 per year.
 Any RN who continues their education through an RN to BSN will have the opportunity to make a salary toward the higher end of spectrum.